bpmn-miwg/bpmn-miwg-test-suite/README.md

 Notes:
 ```

-Alternatively, you may also [fork the repository](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/fork_select) on GitHub
+Alternatively, you may also [fork the repository](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/fork_select) on GitHub, [upload the files using your Web browser](https://help.github.com/articles/adding-a-file-to-a-repository/)
 and submit test results through a [pull request](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/pull/new/master).
 If you do so, make sure to update the [JSON file with the list of tools](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/blob/master/tools-tested-by-miwg.json).

 Usually one day after your submission our [automated tools](https://github.com/bpmn-miwg/bpmn-miwg-tools)